Sir John Soane's Museum: Attendance

-To this day only 90 visitors are allowed at a time, which often means a queue outside.
+Owing to the narrow passages in the house, crowded with Soane's extensive collections, only 90 visitors are allowed in the museum at a time, and a queue outside for entry is not unusual.
 Labels are few and lighting is discreet; there is no information desk or café.

-In 2010, the museum attracted 110,000 visitors.
+In the year ended March 2024, the museum received a record 157,938 visitors.
+In 2010, the museum had attracted 110,000 visitors.

 Staff

-Soane's will had provided for there to be a curator, and an inspectress (the post was created for Soane's housekeeper and close family friend Mrs Sarah Conduitt).
+Soane's will provided for there to be a curator, and an inspectress (the post was created for Soane's housekeeper and close family friend Mrs Sarah Conduitt).
 The architectural historian Sir John Summerson was curator of the museum from 1945 to 1984.
-For much of this period he was assisted by Dorothy Stroud who served as inspectress from 1945 to 1985.
+He was assisted by Dorothy Stroud, who served as inspectress from 1945 to 1985.

 Summerson was succeeded by Peter Thornton who moved from the Victoria and Albert Museum to take up the post.
 Thornton retired in 1995, and was followed by Margaret Richardson, the first woman to hold the title of curator.
 She had succeeded Stroud as inspectress in 1985, and served as curator until 2005, with Helen Dorey as inspectress).
-From 2005 the director of the museum was Tim Knox, previously Head Curator of the National Trust for Places of Historic Interest or Natural Beauty, under whose leadership the Museum has embarked on the ambitious 'Opening up the Soane' project combining the restoration of Nos.
+From 2005 the director of the museum was Tim Knox, previously head curator of the National Trust, under whose leadership the museum has embarked on the ambitious 'Opening up the Soane' project combining the restoration of Nos.
 12 and 13, including a number of lost historic features, with improved visitor and conservation facilities.
 The 'Opening up the Soane' project also includes a programme of audience development, a new website and on-line catalogues of the collections.
 In 2013, the Victoria and Albert Museum's design and architecture curator Abraham Thomas was named director of the Sir John Soane's Museum.
 Thomas was succeeded in the post in 2016 by Bruce Boucher, former director of the Fralin Museum of Art.
+Will Gompertz has been director since January 2024.